liebannam/pipes/README.txt

 	no reason you can't use a Python script to do the exact same thing if you like.
 	(2.5) check to make sure compiled module allthethings actually works.
-	Sometimes it compiles but can't load libraries or something.
+	Sometimes it compiles but can't load or link libraries.
+Or something.
 Which is sad and means...go back to beginning and figure out compiler issues.
 Sorry :( (3) there are a lot of notebooks, many correspond to examples in the paper. you can use them to see some of the calling syntax and possible uses.
 Partial list of them:
-		--cythondemo.ipynb (just shows lots of stuff you can do with the wrapped code) --VaryLength.ipynb (vary length of one pipe and simulate new network. demonstrates using the module writeit.py to make networks without touching .config or .inp files)
+		--cythondemo.ipynb (just shows lots of stuff you can do with the wrapped code) --Convergence.ipynb (do a convergence study)
+		--VaryLength.ipynb (vary length of one pipe and simulate new network. demonstrates using the module writeit.py to make networks without touching .config or .inp files)